Cyclic Nullspace Coordination: Perpetual Flight of Aerial Carriers for Static Suspension: Numerical Results

+We may expect that the load's pose error sensitivity to the non-idealities is different for different choices of the Hamiltonian cycle.
+To assess this, we ran 12 simulations, one for each of the $(5-1)!/2=12$ Hamiltonian cycles with $N=5$.
 The phases of the periodic functions used to assign $\lambda_i(t)$ have been chosen as in Remark \ref{rmk:coloring} to be able to test any Hamiltonian cycle.

-We observe that noise and the carriers' tracking errors, resulting from the absence of a feedforward term, led to an acceptable error in the load's pose.

-Moreover, we may expect that the load's pose error sensitivity to the non-idealities is different for different choices of the Hamiltonian cycle.

-To assess this, we tested three different systems, all with $n=5$ carriers.
-For each system, 12 simulations have been run, one per each of the $(5-1)!/2=12$ Hamiltonian cycles.
-For the sake of space, being the outcomes of the three tests comparable, in Fig.~\ref{fig:ham_n5} the results for one of the systems are reported, where we display the box plots of the position error computed as $\bm{e}_{pL}=||\pL-\pLEq||$ and of the attitude error $\bm{e}_{RL}=|\psi_L|+|\theta_L|+|\phi_L|$ (desired yaw, pitch, and roll angle are equal to zero).
-These results suggest that the selection of the Hamiltonian cycle has an effect on the performance of the proposed method.
-However, for all systems, we observe that despite the choice of the Hamiltonian cycle, the load pose error is kept low, with peaks for the position error below $0.08$\,m and the attitude errors below $6$\,deg.
+In Fig.~\ref{fig:ham_n5}, the results are reported.
+The load position error is defined as $\bm{e}_{pL}=||\pL-\pLEq||$ and the load attitude error as $\bm{e}_{RL}=|\psi_L|+|\theta_L|+|\phi_L|$.
+The dots represent the error mean value and the colored band its standard deviation.
+These results suggest that the selection of the Hamiltonian cycle has an effect on the performance of the proposed method, but that, despite it, the load pose error is kept low.

+Moreover, we tested the sensitivity of the load pose to parameter uncertainties besides the noise already present in all the simulations, as described earlier.
+Specifically, the load mass $m_L$, the carriers' masses $m$, the cable attachment points on the load with positions $\bm{b_i}$ for $i=1,...,N$, and the cable rest length $l_0$ as known to the carriers are perturbed by a relative error as follows.
+If we consider the parameter $p$, its uncertain value is computed as $p=p(1+\Delta_{\%p})$.
+Relative errors $\Delta_{\%p}\in[-40\%$, $+40\%]$ have been considered.
+The results for a system with $N=6$ carriers are reported in Figure~\ref{fig:uncert}.

+From the results, we observe that, as expected, an error in the carriers' mass does not reflect an increased load pose error, because the control loop on the carriers' trajectories is closed on their state with an integral term.

+Instead, an error on the cable length or attachment point is not corrected by the method, as no feedback control is performed on the load's state.
+Hence, the greater the parameter error is, the greater the norm of the load pose errors.
+The interested reader can find in \cite{girardello2025trajectory} a method proposed by the authors that closes the loop on the load's pose exploiting an online optimization.

+Interestingly, the load pose error caused by an uncertain load mass $m_L$ is not symmetric: if the nominal value of $m_L$ is larger than its actual value, the resulting pose error decreases.
+We explain this by observing that a large nominal value of the load mass causes the trajectories of the carriers to be narrower, leading to lower tracking errors for the carriers.
+This is because the effect of the internal force becomes negligible compared to the external wrench in \eqref{eq:forces_mu}.
+Indeed, the decreasing trend of the load pose errors when increasing the nominal load mass disappears if the simulator is modified to let the cable end-points track the desired trajectories exactly.
+Eventually, note how the greatest load pose errors caused by $\Delta_{\%mL}\neq0$ are an order of magnitude smaller than those caused by the other considered uncertainties.